The former family home

 More

-Maria Zehentmair, nee Liebhard, was born in 1879 in what is now the Manor House, as the oldest daughter of Johann and Maria Liebhard.
-Because the family remained without a male heir, she was already raised as the estate’s heir at the age of 15.
-After her marriage to August Zehentmair, the two managed the Aying property together.
-In 1904, Aying was connected to the railway network and Maria took over the post office and the first telephone in Aying.
-At this point, the Manor House was still an inn with a public room, a side room and a hall on the first floor.
-In 1921, Maria and her husband decided to rebuild the Brauereigasthof on the opposite site of the street, thus laying the foundation for the Brauereigasthof Hotel Aying in its present size.
+Maria Zehentmair, born Liebhard, was born in 1879 in today's manor house as the eldest daughter of Johann and Maria Liebhard.
+As the family was left without a male heir, she was brought up to be a farm heiress at the age of 15.
+After her marriage to August Zehentmair, they ran the Ayinger estate together.
+In 1904, Aying was connected to the railroad network and Maria took over the post office and the first telephone in Aying.
+At this time, the manor house was still a tavern with a restaurant, adjoining room and a hall on the second floor.
+In 1921, Maria and her husband decided to rebuild the brewery inn on the opposite side of the street, thus laying the foundation for the Brauereigasthof Hotel Aying in its current size.

 Max